-I've written so many stories lately about pet sitters either losing animals or abusing animals and I'm starting to lose complete faith in just about all of humanity.
-This California pet sitter is caught on camera abusing a puppy.
+I've written so many stories lately about pet sitters either losing animals or abusing animals, and I'm starting to lose complete faith in just about all of humanity.
+This California pet sitter was caught on camera abusing a puppy.

-What's horrible is this is the same service that we wrote about that lost two dogs while a family was on vacation.
-Rover.com needs to re-evaluate its screening service right away.
+What's frustrating is this was the same service we wrote about that lost two dogs while a family was on vacation.

 Imagine that you trust your pet sitter to care for your animals.
 This owner has used this same pet sitter many times before.
 She was watching on her camera and found her pet sitter throwing her puppy to the ground.
 How many times has this happened?

-This is a ten-month-old puppy and the dog wasn't hurt.
+This is a ten-month-old puppy.
+Thankfully the dog wasn't hurt.

 We wrote an article on questions to ask your pet sitter before hiring them and we hope these come in handy.

 Pet sitting is a hard job and I can see a sitter losing their patience, but it's no different than having a nanny take care of your kids!
 I've decided that the only way to go from now on is home security.
 You don't know what's actually happening until you see for yourself and I hope this puppy wasn't thrown to the ground on previous occasions.